 Rent a room

-Most easily organised by finding a room in a house where there are already people living and where they are looking for a new housemate.
+This is the most easily organised type of co-living and sharing.
+Finding a room in a house where there are already people living and where they are looking for a new housemates makes things much simpler.
+You can choose your housemates and choose a house or flat.

 You also need to consider that the live-in landlord or householder will have their way of doing things already established and they are looking for someone to fit in.
 You can expect to use some of the communal areas including kitchen and lounge and in many cases you may have access to a garden or parking space.